muggy8/improbable/have-and-havenot/o3TDyzle.md

 The girl evaded the attack by jumping back.

-Upon landing, she immediately leaped forwards again trying to attack but the tailed boy has already regaind his ballence.
+Upon landing, she immediately leaped forwards again trying to attack but the tailed boy has already regained his balance.

-As she closed in, she lead with what looked like a strong punch which the tailed boy blocked with ease.
+As she closed in, she leads with what looked like a strong punch which the tailed boy blocked with ease.

-But she immediately followed up with a series of quick jabs which were all easily blocked.
+But she immediately followed up with a series of quick jabs that were all easily blocked.

-Despite her relentless attacks, the tailed boy didn't seem to be too bothered at all yet for some reason, the tailed boy retreated backwords after a few hits.
+Despite her relentless attacks, the tailed boy didn't seem to be too bothered at all yet for some reason, the tailed boy retreated backwards after a few hits.

-Funny enough, the pointy eared girl didn't jump in to continue her attacks but instead she began talking again.
+Funny enough, the pointy-eared girl didn't jump in to continue her attacks but instead she began talking again.

-Despite the chat, both fighters maintained their combat stance unlike how they were during chat before the fight started.
+Despite the chat, both fighters maintained their combat stance unlike how they were during the chat before the fight started.

 I took this moment to glance at the other fights and they all looked like they were doing the sumo boxing thing the first pair were.

 In fact, the first pair seemed to have finished their fight and are already making their way back to the benches.

-I returned my gaze to the arena with the pointy eared girl and the tailed boy just in time to catch them engaging each other again.
+I returned my gaze to the arena with the pointy-eared girl and the tailed boy just in time to catch them engaging each other again.

 The tailed boy continued to initiate the attack by jumping towards the girl while throwing a punch.

 She didn't react at all and just took the hit with her cheek.

-The tailed boy's attack looked like it would have sent the pointy eared girl flying but for some reason, she only slightlylost her footing but overall, she didn't move much.
+The tailed boy's attack looked like it would have sent the pointy-eared girl flying but for some reason, she only slightlylost her footing but overall, she didn't move much.

 She stood her ground and grabbed the tailed boy's arm that was connected to her face.